 PLATFORMIO_REBUILD_PROJECT_INDEX- Rebuild C/C++ Index for the Project.
 Allows one to fix code completion and code linting issues.

-The libraries which are added, installed or used in the project
+The libraries which are added, installed or used in a project after

-after generating process will not be reflected in IDE.
-To fix it please run
+generating process will not be reflected in IDE.
+Please run

 CLion uses “CMake” tool for code completion and code linting.
 As result, it